koenzijlstra/WineRetry/README.md

 ## Alpha relase (To-do's from 01-22-17 and on)
 * User should be able to search for specific keys in database
 * Delete function has to be completed (mentioned earlier)
-* Most importantly: the realtime chat function
+* The realtime chat function (important!!)
+* Scrollview or datepicker when adding a new wine instead of an edittext (detail)

 ## Similar applications
 * Marktplaats (mentioned earlier)